Why Architects, Designers, and Builders should consider Acoustics from Day One

 Design for experience, not appearance

 In many homes designed before the 1990s, you’ll find a lack of ceiling lights in the living room.
-Why would every other room, from bathrooms to bedrooms, have ceiling lights except for the living room?
+Why would every other interior space, from bathrooms to bedrooms, have ceiling lights except for the living room?

-This trend was due, in part, to an architectural mindset of how living rooms should be lit.
+This trend was due, in part, to an architectural mindset of how living rooms should be lit without any regard for the acoustic design.
 The problem?
 While this may function and look great in well-designed homes, many of us live in homes that weren’t designed by groundbreaking architects with limitless budgets and are, thus, not lit in a pleasing way.

 This leads to a poor experience for homeowners who don’t know how to use light strategically.
 The result is usually an overly dark room with lighting that won’t work for anything other than watching a movie or having a conversation.
 In short, designing for appearance can lead you to ignore the other factors that contribute to an experience.

 To better understand the importance of designing for experience, think of a business owner.
 What do they want from their office space?
-Of course they want it to look great.
+Of course, they want it to look great.
 But employee productivity and satisfaction rank pretty high up there as well.
 It’s scientifically proven that sound can hurt employee productivity.
 In fact, 70% of global employees say that office noise hurts them during the workday.
+This is why it is important for modern office buildings to be built with sound insulation from external noise.
 The math is simple: higher productivity equals higher revenue.
 So, why are so many offices poorly designed?

 The first thing we need to know is that two types of sound reach our ears: direct sound and reflected sounds.
 Both sounds are useful and even necessary.
 But, since they work and travel differently, it’s likely they are coming at us from different directions.
 A room that’s not designed to properly manage those sound waves will produce destructive interference.
 Consider the following illustration.